xyberviri/TaysBusinessPack/README.md

 # License 📝

-This repository was created by TayMcKenzieNZ and is under the GPL V3 license.
-It was created with the understanding that is open source and free of charge, however this does not mean that scumbag South Africans called 'Mavrick' can outright steal and reupload to their Tebex store.
+This repository is under the GPL V3 license granting the following permissions:

+Commercial use
+Modification
+Distribution
+Patent use
+Private use

+Explained here: https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3 if you are too stupid to bother reading the full license or understand what GPLv3 is

+Originally created by TayMcKenzieNZ

 -------------------